roemvaar/cs_notes/docs/computer_systems/embedded/memory.md

 * **Paging**

-In a system that uses memory paging, the process sees a virtual address.
+The process sees a virtual address in a system that uses memory paging.

 ![paging](../../../assets/img/paging.png)